fiskaltrust/rollout-doc/technical-operations/middleware/overview.md

 ### Launcher

 The Launcher is a basic component of every CashBox and is the Middleware's bootstrap part.
-It fetches the most recent CashBox configuration from the portal, if necessary updates the CashBox's components, and initialises the whole CashBox and its components.
+It fetches the most recent CashBox configuration from the portal, if necessary updates the CashBox's components, and initializes the whole CashBox and its components.

 Please see [Launcher](launcher.md) for more details.